jbroadway/elefant/README.md

 **Compiled, ultra-fast templates**

-Elefant compiles templates into secure PHP code, so rendering is as fast as possible.
+Elefant compiles your templates into secure PHP code, so rendering is as fast as possible.

 **Dead simple, concise template tags**